irizaika/jonny-cashflow/README.md

 # Jonny CashFlow

 Jonny CashFlow is your friendly invoice generator designed to simplify billing and speed up your cash flow.
-Load your invoice data from Excel, pick your custom Word template, and generate professional invoices in seconds — all in one easy-to-use web app.
+Load your invoice data from Excel, enter invoice data manually, pick your custom Word template, and generate professional invoices in seconds — all in one easy-to-use web app.

 ## Features

 - Simple drag & drop Excel and DOCX template inputs
+- Manual invoice data entry for quick single invoices
 - Automated invoice generation with dynamic date formatting
 - Calculates totals and formats your data professionally
 - Clean, user-friendly interface for hassle-free operation

 ## Getting Started

+### Using Excel Data

 1. Upload your Excel invoice data file.
 2. Upload your DOCX invoice template.
 3. Click **Generate Invoices** and watch the magic happen!
 4. Download your personalized invoices and send them out.
 5. **Important:** Ensure dates in your Excel file use the `dd/mm/yyyy` format to avoid parsing errors.
 6. Placeholders in the DOCX template **can be removed but not added**, and please note that they are **case-sensitive**.

+### Using Manual Input

+1. Fill out the manual invoice form with client and invoice item details.
+2. Upload your DOCX invoice template.
+3. Click **Generate Invoice** to create a single invoice on the fly.
+4. Download and send your invoice.
+5. Dates entered manually should follow the your computer locale format (e.g., `dd/mm/yyyy` or `mm/dd/yyyy`), depending on your system settings.
+6. Template placeholders are the same as with Excel input and are required.

 Keep your payments flowing with **Jonny CashFlow** — because your business deserves smooth sailing.